 Carolyn Michaelis-Moe, BSN, MPA, has an extensive history in the health care profession.
 She earned her Bachelor of Science in Nursing from Columbia Union College.
 She also earned a Master of Public Administration with a focus on Health Care Administration from Golden Gate University, San Francisco.
 Carolyn has worked in Home Care and Hospice for many years, and it was there that Carolyn identified many needs of her patients that were not addressed by Medicare reimbursed programs.
 In 1992, Carolyn founded Parent Care Management Services, evolving into a team of professionals, consisting of Registered Nurses, Gerontologists, and Social Workers, as well as experienced administrative assistants who all work together to take care of any and all details of their client’s lives.
 Parent Care Management Services Inc. also offers internships to students from local universities, providing them with multiple learning experiences.

 As CEO of Parent Care Management Services, Carolyn brings an extensive amount of knowledge & understanding of the field of geriatric care management.
 Since 2009, she has held a certification in the National Academy of Certified Care Managers.
-Carolyn Michaelis-Moe values memberships in the Aging Life Care Association™ (formerly the National Association of Professional Geriatric Care Managers), Inland Association for Continuity of Care, and Inland Empire Estate Planning Council.
+Carolyn Michaelis-Moe values memberships in the Aging Life Care Association™ (formerly the National Association of Professional Geriatric Care Managers), Inland Empire Network for Care, and Estate Planning Council.
 Carolyn is a past President with the Western Region of ALCA.

 Carolyn enjoys gardening, singing, and caring for her Basset Hound rescue dogs.